 Zhangshan Temple Introduction

-Zhangshan Temple, built in 1931, has a simple and sturdy exterior.
-Inside the temple, Guanyin Bodhisattva is enshrined.
+Zhangshan Temple, built in 1931, has a simple and stable appearance, dedicated to Guanyin Bodhisattva.
 According to legend, in the early years of the Republic of China, a resident living near Zhanghu accidentally discovered a stone statue resembling Guanyin.
-They sincerely offered it and, due to the efficacy of their prayers, the number of devotees increased significantly, leading to the construction of the temple funded by the believers.
-After several renovations, it has taken on its current appearance.
-The temple is situated in a high location, and the spacious square in front offers a great viewpoint of the Greater Taipei area.
-There are three hiking trails nearby, and on holidays, the trails are bustling with hikers and worshippers, making it the most famous temple in the Muzha tea area.
-Apart from Zhinan Temple, Zhangshan Temple is the most renowned temple in the Erge Mountain range.
-The temple site provides excellent views, with the entire Taipei basin in sight, frequently attracting hiking enthusiasts who stop to gaze at the scenery.
-The surrounding tea gardens are plentiful, and tea tasting tourists are continuous, establishing it as an important recreational site for the public.
-From Zhangshan Temple as a central point, three trails radiate out to other recreational spots, including the Feilongshan Trail (leading to National Chengchi University’s Huanshan Road), the Zhangshan Temple to Zhinan Elementary School segment, and the Jiuchian Temple Trail, all starting and ending at Zhangshan Temple Square.
-The Feilong Trail is characterized by its continuous stretch of stones along the middle of the path, resembling a dinosaur’s spine from a distance, hence the name.
-The trail system connecting to Zhinan Elementary School (No. 2, Lane 34, Section 3, Zhinan Road) is lined with Tieguanyin tea plantations, and after walking the trail, one is enveloped in the fragrance of tea.
-The Jiuchian Temple Trail is steeper; however, there is a centuries-old banyan tree in front of Fude Temple along the way, with intertwining roots forming peculiar tree knots.
+He devotedly worshipped it, and as his prayers proved effective, the number of believers increased.
+Consequently, the believers invested in building the temple, which underwent several renovations to attain its current appearance.
+The temple is situated on a high point, and the spacious square in front offers an excellent vantage point to overlook the greater Taipei area.
+There are three hiking trails nearby, making it the most famous temple in the Muzha tea district, often bustling with hikers and worshippers on weekends.
+Aside from Zhinan Temple, Zhangshan Temple is the most well-known temple in the Erge Mountain range, featuring outstanding views of the Taipei Basin that frequently attract hiking enthusiasts.
+The nearby tea plantations enrich the experience for tea-tasting visitors, establishing it as an important recreational site.
+From Zhangshan Temple, three trails radiate outward to other recreational spots: the Feilong Mountain Trail (leading to National Chengchi University's Huanshan Road), the Zhangshan Temple to Zhinan Elementary School section, and the Jiuchian Temple Trail.
+The endpoints of all three trails are located at the Zhangshan Temple square.
+Feilong Trail is characterized by a continuous stretch of rocks along the path, resembling a dinosaur’s spine from a distance, hence its name.
+The trail system connecting to Zhinan Elementary School (No. 2, Lane 34, Section 3, Zhinan Road) passes through Tieguanyin tea gardens, leaving visitors enveloped in the aroma of tea upon completing the trail.
+The Jiuchian Temple Trail is steeper, but there is a centuries-old banyan tree in front of Fude Temple along the way, with intricate roots forming peculiar tree tumors, creating a unique sight.